migoya2020/open-institute-env-club/README.md

 ## Code Samples

 > This web application is developed in Vue.js  and Tailwinds css.
-It use Google Firebase for Authentication It also uses a local Json file as a database
+It uses Google Firebase for Authentication It also uses a local Json file as a database

 ## Login Requirements: